tlevn22/GitLab/quiz.md

 (For this and future questions, the first 5 characters is plenty - neither Git nor I need the whole SHA.)

+ The SHA for this branch is 9b257.

 2. What is the SHA for the last commit associated with line 9 of this file?

+The SHA for line 9 of this file was b2ed3

 3. What did line 12 of this file say in commit d1d83?

+Line 12 said: 2.
+I should really finish writing this.

 4. What changed between commit e474c and 82045?

+Between e474c and 82045 changes were made to the function find_top_5 in movie_data.py. gross_sort was updated to turning it into an int, and top_five was updated to actually show 5 values.

 ## Predicting merges